magento/devdocs/guides/m2devgde/v1.0.0.0/svcs-framework/svc-how-to-use.md

 To directly invoke a service using its PHP interface, use dependency injection.
 To do this, simply define a constructor dependency on the service you need.
 From there, you can use the instance to directly invoke methods on the interface.

 Because a service call typically accepts one or more primitive types (or Service Data Objects), you might have to convert or extract before calling the service.
-For an example, see `public function getInputData` in <a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Webapi/Controller/ServiceArgsSerializer.php" target="_blank">this WebAPI class</a>.
+For an example, see `public function getInputData` in <a href="https://github.com/magento/magento2/blob/master/app/code/Magento/Webapi/Controller/ServiceArgsSerializer.php" target="_blank">this Web API class</a>.

 For example, if you know a customer's ID and want to get data about the customer, here's what you do: